azrifared/TDCX-Task/README.md

 you can open it from mobile or desktop as it is using responsive layout

 Please use below credential to access the dashboard:
-ID: 3ac8f7b34f0d1fb7
+- ID: 3ac8f7b34f0d1fb7
-Name: You can use any name that you prefer
+- Name: You can use any name that you prefer

 # Architecture
-Handling state: I'm using RXJS observable, react hooks and observable-hooks for state management.
+- State management: I'm using RXJS observable, react hooks and observable-hooks for state management.
-View: styled-components were used to beutify the apps.
+- View: styled-components were used to beutify the apps.

 I'm using typescript to speed up my development and help me to trace error at code level.